-Stock up on the latest and greatest official festival gear for men, women and kids including t-shirts, sweatshirts, tank tops, baseball shirts, trucker hats, beer mugs, shopping bags and more.
+Stock up on the latest and greatest official festival gear for men, women and kids including t-shirts, sweatshirts, trucker hats, beer tankards, tote bags and more.

-The Pumpkin Festival Committee will once again partner with Allied Waste Services, the City of Half Moon Bay and Coastal Repertory Theatre to promote and encourage maximum recycling.
+The Pumpkin Festival Committee will once again partner with Allied Waste Services, Performance Foodservice and the City of Half Moon Bay to promote and encourage maximum recycling and composting in compliance with the city’s new compostable foodware ordinance.
 “Every day we talk about ways to reduce, re-use, and recycle,” said Melvin Mello Jr., Pumpkin Festival Director.
 “We’re on a mission to make this a Zero Waste festival—it’s a major priority for us and something we diligently plan for and try to improve upon every year.”
-The Pumpkin Festival garbage and recycling operation is run by volunteers from the Coastal Repertory Theatre.
-In keeping with the festival’s tradition of involving community organizations, the theater troupe has been in charge of the massive garbage/recycling detail for more than 25 years, relying on the festival as one of its biggest fund-raising activities.

 THE HALF MOON BAY BEAUTIFICATION COMMITTEE